rtoy/f2cl/src/NOTES.md

   just fine.
-(Had to change dqawse.f because F2CL doesn't like logical operators with the leading dot on a separate line from the rest of the operator name.) o Added a few more intrinsic functions and implementations:  dcmplx, dimag, zsqrt. o I think I got rid of the spurious ABS$ variable that always occurred whenever the ABS function was used.
+(Had to change dqawse.f because F2CL doesn't like logical operators with the leading dot on a separate line from the rest of the operator name.)
+* Added a few more intrinsic functions and implementations:  dcmplx, dimag, zsqrt.
+* I think I got rid of the spurious ABS$ variable that always occurred whenever the ABS function was used.

 Apr 26, 2006
 ------------
-o Add support for DO WHILE statements.
+* Add support for DO WHILE statements.
 This is an extension to Fortran.

 Jan 30, 2006
 ------------
-o Add support for multidimensional initializers, when the number of initializers matches the whole array. o Revert the change for spaces around logical operations (Jan 4.)
+* Add support for multidimensional initializers, when the number of initializers matches the whole array.
+* Revert the change for spaces around logical operations (Jan 4.)

 Jan 8, 2006
 -----------
-o We were stupidly not recognizing FORMAT statements if the FORMAT statement were indented.
-This should be fixed now. o We were not correctly handling multidimensional character arrays because were not converting them to 1-D arrays. o Initializers for multidimensional arrays were getting dropped. o Added TOMS 717 as a test package.
+* We were stupidly not recognizing FORMAT statements if the FORMAT statement were indented.
+This should be fixed now.
+* We were not correctly handling multidimensional character arrays because were not converting them to 1-D arrays.
+* Initializers for multidimensional arrays were getting dropped.
+* Added TOMS 717 as a test package.
 Many of the issues we've found and fixed were discovered when converting TOMS 717.
-Besides, TOMS 717 sounds like a really interesting and useful package. o F2CL currently gets confused if a string contains a double-quote character.
+Besides, TOMS 717 sounds like a really interesting and useful package.
+* F2CL currently gets confused if a string contains a double-quote character.
 The work-around is to remove the double-quote character.
-Strictly speaking, I don't think a double-quote is a valid Fortran 77 character. o TOMS 717 also illustrates that we should handle equivalences of arrays.
+Strictly speaking, I don't think a double-quote is a valid Fortran 77 character.
+* TOMS 717 also illustrates that we should handle equivalences of arrays.
 But how?
 An easy way would be to make one array displaced to another.
 But for that to work, we need to make the shorter array displaced to the longer.
 This works if the dimensions are numbers,